Comprehensive guide and history of grandfathered (disallowed) unicode character general top-level (gTLD) domain names.

 Currently Registered

 On 7 July 2017, the people over at i❤️.ws (Domain Research Group) were granted access to the raw .com zone file containing all registered .com domain names in existence.
 Of the 305,782,825 registered domain names at the time, only 233 contained disallowed unicode characters.
-Regrettably, there is no guaranteed way to know exactly how many of these historical domain names haven't been renewed throughout the last years.
+Regrettably, there is no guaranteed way to know exactly how many of these historical domain names were not renewed and were left to expire and be permanently deleted throughout the last years.

 List of 166 known, registered, disallowed unicode character .COM domain names as of May 2025: